gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.08.05

+Known Issues
+- (All) movement sucks today with analog stick
+- (UI) The first option in a dropdown isnt selectable

+impact
+- Added Seed Changer!
+    - The generated map is really simple right now so use the default one, but it works
+    - Also shows a minimap with a visual of the generated map
+    - We also validate certain things about the map (like spawner / timer / path to register)
+- Added more rope between soda stream

+bug fixes
+- Furniture highlighting works again!
+- Increase network bandwith which reduce lag (but is a bandaid)

+better eng
+- Merged lobby and game worlds so the code is a ton easier
+- Split a server/game into cpp
+- Added basic logging for windows

 ### alpha_0.23.07.30

 Known Issues